-Many forumers believe it to be one of the most cost-effective insurance that you can purchase in the market.
+Forumers believe the MINDEF GROUP TERM PLAN to be the most cost-effective insurance that you can purchase in the market.

 I have done a throughout analysis on the plan for you to consider covering yourself and family members with this group plan.